Ready to read

 Formula Core:

-coveragePercent = round ( coveredRunningWords totalRunningWords × 100 )
+coveragePercent = round ( targetRunningWords + reviewRunningWords + allowedHighFrequencyRunningWords totalRunningWords × 100 )

 Rule Core:

-1 Word appears in the allowed high-frequency list.
+1 The word appears in the allowed high-frequency list.
 Allowed high-frequency

-2 Word appears in the focus list or matches the focus pattern.
+2 The word appears in the focus list or matches the selected focus pattern.
 Target pattern

-3 Word appears in the review bank or matches a review pattern for the selected focus.
+3 The word appears in the review list or matches a review pattern for that focus.
 Review decodable

 Mechanism Walkthrough: